jarodpeachey/netlify-comments/packages/gatsby-source-netlify-comments/readme.md

 After updating your `gatsby-config.js` file, you need to add a few options to the configuration in order for netlify to work.

 First, you need a Netlify site ID.
 This can be found from your Netlify site dashboard by visiting **Settings > General > Site details > Site information**.
 Copy the value for **API ID** and store it in your environment variables as NETLIFY_SITE_ID.
-Then, use the environment variable as the value for the `siteID` options in `gatsby-config.js`
+Then, use the environment variable as the value for the `siteId` options in `gatsby-config.js`

 ```
 options: {
 	...,
-	siteID: process.env.NETLIFY_SITE_ID
+	siteId: process.env.NETLIFY_SITE_ID
 }
 ```